antvis/G2/site/docs/manual/core/slider.en.md

 In G2, the **Slider** can be used to filter data, and it can be bound with the x or y channel.
 By default, the slider is turned off.

-The slider can be configured at the Mark level:
+The slider can be configured at the mark level:

 ```js